 How to Propagate Tarragon

-To propagate tarragon from a cutting, take a 6-inch stem cutting in the spring or summer when the stem has toughened and become firm.
-Remove the leaves from the bottom half of the cutting, dip it in rooting hormone and then plant it.
-You can plant several tarragon cuttings in the same pot if you wish, but planting them separately makes them easier to untangle and replant later.
+To propagate tarragon from a cutting, take a 6-inch stem tip cutting in the spring or summer when the stem has toughened and become firm.
+Remove the leaves from the bottom half of the cutting, dip it in rooting hormone and then press it into the cutting mix.
+You can place several tarragon cuttings in the same pot if you wish, but giving each one its own separate pot eliminates the need to untangle plant roots before transplanting.
 While they establish themselves, tarragon cuttings do better with dappled sunlight than direct sun.

 How to Winterize Tarragon

-In zones 6 and above, tarragon plants easily overwinter outdoors.
-In zones 5 and 4b, it is a good idea to give your tarragon some extra insulation.
+In zones 3 through 8, tarragon plants overwinter outdoors; however, in zones 3 and 4, it is a good idea to give your tarragon some extra insulation.
 In these colder zones, allow the plant to die back naturally in late fall.
 When it has, cut back any dead stems at ground level and then cover the plant with about 6 inches of mulch.
 This will add extra warmth and help keep your tarragon warm.

-If you live in zone 4 or below, you will need to move your tarragon indoors for the winter.
+If you live in a climate outside tarragon's coldest winter-hardy limit, you will need to move your tarragon indoors for the winter.
 The easiest way to do so is to plant it in a container in the spring.
 That way, you won't have to dig it up later and hope it transplants well.
 You can also grow your tarragon as an annual by simply letting it die and replanting a new seedling next year.